waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Objective:** Guide the lost FARFETCH'D to the apprentice at (7, 28) to get HM01 CUT.
 - **Verified Mechanics:**
     1. **Proximity (Turning):** Moving near the Farfetch'd can cause it to turn and face you.
     2. **Movement (Twigs):** Stepping on a twig causes the Farfetch'd to move to a new, predetermined location.
-This seems to be the primary way to move it.
     3. **Direct Interaction (Fail State):** Pressing 'A' on the Farfetch'd causes it to squawk and disappear, resetting the puzzle.
 - **Primary Hypothesis:** The Farfetch'd must be herded to the apprentice at (7, 28).
+- **Alternative Hypotheses (to be tested):**
-- **Alternative Hypothesis:** The Farfetch'd needs to be herded to a different location, such as the maze exit or the forest shrine at (8, 22).
+    1. The Farfetch'd needs to be herded to a different location (e.g., the maze exit or the shrine at (8, 22)).
-    - **Test:** Once found, attempt to herd it toward the southern exit of the puzzle area to see if it moves in that direction.
+    2. The puzzle requires a specific sequence of twig activations.
+    3. The puzzle requires trapping the Farfetch'd rather than herding it.

 ### Ruins of Alph Puzzle
 - **Objective:** Solve the sliding stone panel puzzle.